stepskop/minishell/README.md

 # Minishell
-Limited implementation of UNIX shell, inspired by Bash
+Minimal implementation of the UNIX shell, inspired by Bash

 ![Showcase](./preview.png)